July 30, 2012

 The general color feel of this indigo-and-white woven cloth appears to be a soft grey tone when seen from a distance.Sometimes asehajiki are woven from cotton, also in the mojiori-ori technique.
 But others are plaited from recycled paper yarn: paper’s probably a more effective sweat sponge than hemp.

 Lovely–and unusual–isn’t it?
-My guess is that it dates from the late 19th century to the 1930s, possibly.
+My guess is that it dates from the late 19th.

 - 2 Comments